 When it comes to the safety of its riders, pedestrians and other road users, Voi is constantly innovating and on the lookout for partnerships such as the recent collaboration with Closca.
-That is why we added the enhanced ‘End of Ride Photo’ feature to our suite of safety features to encourage good parking behaviour amongst e-scooter riders.
+That is why we added the enhanced ‘End Ride Photo’ (ERP) feature to our suite of safety features to encourage good parking behaviour amongst e-scooter riders.

-With the ‘End of Ride Photo’ feature users are required to take and submit a photo of their parked scooter after each ride.
+With the ERP feature users are required to take and submit a photo of their parked scooter after each ride.
 Voi’s support team then reviews the photo and takes actions if the safe parking guidelines have not been followed.
 E-scooters must not be left lying down on the ground or parked in a way that is obstructing the pavement and causing an obstacle to pedestrians, strollers or wheelchairs.
 Riders who do not follow these rules will receive an email with a warning and an educational message.
 After the first warning, riders who park their vehicles incorrectly will receive a 25 pound fine.

 Richard Corbett, General Manager, UK, Ireland, and Benelux, at Voi, said:

 “Although the majority of our users tend to park their scooters properly, we want to encourage everyone to think before they park.
 The ‘End Ride Photo’ is yet another measure to ensure we motivate our users to understand the way they park the scooters impacts other road users or pedestrians, particularly vulnerable people such as those with visual or mobility impairments, children and the elderly.